harindham/flow_interpreter/README.md

 ### How We Estimated this Overhead

-We ran all three implementations (original, mutex, spinlock) with identical workloads and compared retrieve times at each thread count.
-The spinlock overhead is calculated relative to the original to show the total synchronization cost.
+We ran all three implementations (original, mutex, spinlock) with identical workloads (100,000 keys, 1/2/4/8 threads) and recorded retrieve times for each run.
+The spinlock overhead is calculated relative to the original unsafe version at the same thread count using the formula: `(Spinlock_Time - Original_Time) / Original_Time × 100%`.
+This shows the total cost of adding spinlock-based synchronization.
+We focused on retrieve times since they dominate performance (~6-18s vs ~0.004-0.01s for inserts).

 ### Explanation of Overhead for Spinlock